ducky427/ducky427.github.io/_posts/2016-06-08-more-defprotocol.md

 ## Benchmarks

-Before I benchmark the protocols, I decided to set the base case to be - by explictly attaching a function to `Foo`'s prototype.
+Before I benchmark the protocols, I decided to set the base case to be - by explictly attaching a function `baz` to `Foo`'s prototype.

 {% highlight clojure %}
 (set! (..
 Foo -prototype -baz)